starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 Your API should provide a set of functions that:

-input | output
+parameters | return
 --- | ---
-list of coffee shops | all coffee shops list of coffee shops, index | a single coffee shop list of coffee shops, index, coffee shop | list of shops with element at index replaced with given coffee shop list of coffee shops, index | list of coffee shops with element at index removed lsit of coffee shops, coffee shop | list of coffee shops
+list of coffee shops, index | a single coffee shop list of coffee shops, index, coffee shop | list of shops with element at index replaced with given coffee shop list of coffee shops, index | list of coffee shops with element at index removed list of coffee shops, coffee shop | list of coffee shops

 # Create Web Server